papb/batch-rename-by-function/README.md

 This is a very basic CLI utility written in NodeJS to allow batch renaming all files in the current folder.

+I wrote this mostly to improve my own Node skills.
+Don't forget to consider the module [`renamer`](https://github.com/75lb/renamer) as well.

+* `renamer` has support for renaming nested files, while `my-rename-all` does not.
+* `my-rename-all` allows you to write arbitrarily complicated javascript to calculate the new names for your files, while `renamer` does not support accepting a custom transform function yet (at the time of this writing, 2017-12-08, since apparently it will be added in the future).
+* You don't have to know javascript to use `renamer`, but you must know it to use `my-rename-all`.

 How to use
 ----------